QuintonYong/LDME/README.md

 The state-of-the-art (lossless) correction-set basedgraph summarization.
 You can read the paper [here](https://dl.acm.org/doi/pdf/10.1145/3448016.3457331) for more information.
 ## How to run it?
 1. Navigate to the directory Java files exist.
-2. Create a new directory named "bin" (mkdir bin)
-3. Compile all files in the following way: (the required jar files are in the lib directory)
+2. Compile all files in the following way: (the required jar files are in the lib directory)

 javac -cp "lib/*" -d bin *.java

-5. Run Ldme.class with the following input parameters:
+3. Run Ldme.class with the following input parameters:

 java -cp “lib/*”:”bin/“ graph_sum.Ldme [input_graph] [num_of_iterations] [print_iteration_offsets] [size_of_hash]